 Basically, this is good news.
 It is exemplary how management is facing their challenges with complete transparency.
 Such behavior is welcomed by the financial world.
 There is also one thing we must not forget: Known problems are always priced in.
 So we don't have to worry about the past, we only have to worry about the future.

 The future, of course, could bring more bad news.
 You never know.
-But after my research, I am confident that this was a singular incident.
-I doubt that there are any rotten apples left.
-That's why I'm going to buy this stock.
-My decision has been made.
-I wish you success with yours.
+But after his research, Dr. Stern is confident that this was a singular incident.
+He doubts that there are any rotten apples left.
+That's why he's going to buy this stock.
+His decision has been made.
+We wish you success with yours.